Von Dutch (song)

-"Von Dutch" (stylized in sentence case) is a song by British singer Charli XCX.
+"Von Dutch" (stylised in sentence case) is a song by British singer Charli XCX.
 It was released on 29 February 2024 through Atlantic Records.
 Written by Charli alongside its producer Finn Keane, the track serves as the lead single from her sixth studio album, Brat.
 The song and its remix version received a Grammy nomination for Best Dance Pop Recording and Best Remixed Recording, respectively, winning the former award.
 "Von Dutch" was also used as the official theme song for WWE's 2025 Royal Rumble wrestling event.

 Background and composition

 Charli teased the song on her social media pages before making videos on TikTok featuring a 20-second snippet of the chorus.
 One of these videos featured American singer Addison Rae, whom Charli collaborated with on her 2023 track "2 Die 4".

 The song was written by Charli and Finn Keane, who also handled production.
 Keane had previously produced several tracks from her 2017 mixtape Pop 2, "Official" from her 2019 album Charli, and "Speed Drive" from the soundtrack to the 2023 film Barbie.
-It is a throwback to Charli's teens, when she was on MySpace and "first began thinking [her] taste was cool".
+It is a throwback to Charli's teenage years, during when she released music on MySpace and "first began thinking her taste was cool".
 It was written about embracing being an object of gossip or obsession, with the title referring to the cult status of the fashion brand Von Dutch, and features Charli "sing-chanting over a blaring synth-anchored electropop beat".
 The song was mixed by Tom Norris.

 Critical reception

 "Von Dutch" received universal acclaim upon release.
 Ahead of its release, The Faces Shaad D'Souza called the single a "perfect introduction to her acidic, freewheeling new mode ... the song plays like bravura tweets fired off after a glass of champagne".
 Pitchfork gave it the distinction of Best New Track, with Anna Gaca describing it as "made of helium and hydraulics, ... with its heart in the club and its ass on a Harley ... another chapter in the singer-producer's gleeful participatory parody of celebrity culture".
 Gio Santiago of Resident Advisor gave the track an "RA Recommends" stamp, noting Von Dutch' is a true and chaotic return to form ... a supercharged blast of dance pop, club and electroclash".
-Billboards Kyle Denis characterized the song as "delightfully rambunctious".
+Billboards Kyle Denis described the song as "delightfully rambunctious".
 The song won the award for Best Dance Pop Recording at the 67th Annual Grammy Awards in 2025.